Federal suit names Georgia officers who punched, kicked man - NewsBreak

 Federal suit names Georgia officers who punched, kicked man

-ATLANTA -- A man who was punched and kicked in the head by Georgia police officers during a traffic stop four years ago has filed a lawsuit alleging the stop was unjustified and the officers used excessive force against him.
+ATLANTA (AP) — A man who was punched and kicked in the head by Georgia police officers during a traffic stop four years ago has filed a lawsuit alleging the stop was unjustified and the officers used excessive force against him.

 Gwinnett County police Sgt.
 Michael Bongiovanni pulled Demetrius Hollins over in Lawrenceville, just outside Atlanta, on April 12, 2017.
 Video filmed by a witness shows Bongiovanni punching Hollins as Hollins stood with his hands raised after exiting his car.
 A second video shows Bongiovanni appearing to yell at a handcuffed Hollins, who then lies face-down in a left-turn lane of a busy intersection.
 Officer Robert McDonald runs up and immediately appears to stomp on Hollins’ head.